 If you’re a fan of flowers, cover empty coffee cans with coordinating wrapping paper and ribbon to make charming holiday vases.
 Fill with evergreen boughs from your yard offset by inexpensive flowers like carnations and baby’s breath.

-Add Thematic Touches
+Save: Add Thematic Touches

 In grade school, you probably cut snowflakes out of sheets of white paper.
 As an adult, you can add simple elegance to the front of a Winter Wonderland-themed buffet table by hanging these crafts from a garland.
 Or spray-paint empty picture frames white and hang snowflakes in the centers to create simple-yet-elegant decor.